PlatformedTasks/Documentation/README.md

 ### Deploy a Platformed Task Using Spark
-Now, we will deploy a platformed task using Apache Spark.
+In this second example, we will deploy a platformed task using Apache Spark.
 The procedure is the same as the one using Horovod.

 #### 1. CWL Definition